 A treadmill is an excellent gym machine that enables you to achieve your fitness goals.
-But, when investing in a treadmill, you must also consider additional costs, including maintenance and repairs and electricity expenses.
-So, before buying a treadmill, every prudent fitness enthusiast would want to know whether it would increase their electricity costs.
+But, when investing in a treadmill, you must also consider additional costs, including maintenance and repairs and – except for manual treadmills – electricity costs.
+So, before buying a treadmill, every prudent fitness enthusiast would want to know whether it would increase their energy costs.
 Here’s an insight into how much electricity a treadmill uses and the factors affecting electricity usage.

-Have you ever considered the possibility of an increase in your electricity expenses due to the use of a treadmill machine?
+Have you ever considered the possibility of an increase in your electricity bill due to the use of electric treadmills?

-There’s no fixed amount when it comes to the electricity consumption of a treadmill.
-Based on a few factors, the electricity consumption may vary.
-Some of the more influencing factors when it comes to the total electricity consumption include:
+So how much electricity does a treadmill use?
+There’s no fixed amount when it comes to treadmill power.
+Based on a few factors, electricity consumption may vary.
+Some of the more influencing factors when it comes to the total power consumption include:

 The wattage of the treadmill plays a crucial role in determining how much electricity it will consume.
-You must understand your machine’s wattage since it will help you calculate the total energy usage.
+You must understand your machine’s wattage since it will help you calculate the total energy it uses.

-Consider the size of the motor of your machine to know the wattage rating.
-Most treadmills consume between 300 and 900 watts.
+Consider the size of the electric motor of your machine to know the wattage rating.
+Most treadmills consume between 300 and 900 watts (that is 0.3 and 0.9 kilowatt-hour).
 You may do some calculations to get an estimate of the amount of electricity your treadmill will use and how it will affect your costs.

 For calculating it, make sure to assess your treadmill usage in a month and then multiply it by the maximum wattage of your treadmill.
 For instance, a 600-watt treadmill used for a total of 20 hours per month will use 12,000 (600×20) watts of power.

-Convert it to kilowatt, and it will be equal to 12 (12000/1000) kilowatts of electricity per month.
-So, with this calculation, you can easily determine the extra cost of your utility bills.
+Convert it to kilowatt, and it will be equal to 12 (12000/1000) kilowatts of electricity monthly cost.
+So, with this calculation, you can easily determine the extra cost of your utility bill.